Ninilchik, Alaska

 It is considered an Alaska Native village under the Alaska Native Claims Settlement Act.
 In the 1970s, villagers formed the Ninilchik Native Association Incorporated.
 Later the Ninilchik Traditional Council (NTC) was established as the government of Alaska Natives in this area.

 The Alaska Native people of Ninilchik have ancestors of Aleut and Alutiiq (Sugpiaq) descent, as well as some Dena'ina.
 Many also include Russian ancestors, from a couple of men who settled here with their Alutiiq wives and children in 1847, and later migrants.
-Russian was widely spoken in the village for years.
+Alaskan Russian was widely spoken in the village for almost 200 years.
 Due to the community's isolation, this Russian dialect continued much in its mid-19th century form.
-With some surviving speakers, it has been studied in the 21st century.
+In the 21st century, the dialect has been studied and preserved from local speakers.

 Geography

 Ninilchik is on the west side of the Kenai Peninsula on the coast of Cook Inlet, 38 mi by air southwest of Kenai, and 100 mi southwest of Anchorage.
 Road access is by the Sterling Highway.
 By actual road miles it is a distance of 188 mi from Anchorage and 44 mi from Homer.

 According to the United States Census Bureau, the CDP has a total area of 536.7 km2, of which 0.07 km2, or 0.01%, are water.